AliyunContainerService/pouch/docs/commandline/pouch_create.md

-      --rich                          Start container in rich container mode. (default false) --rich-mode string              Choose one rich container mode. dumb-init(default), systemd, sbin-init --runtime string                OCI runtime to use for this container --sche-lat-switch int           Whether to enable scheduler latency count in cpuacct --security-opt strings          Security Options
+      --rich                          Start container in rich container mode. (default false) --rich-mode string              Choose one rich container mode. dumb-init(default), systemd, sbin-init --runtime string                OCI runtime to use for this container --security-opt strings          Security Options
       --shm-size string               Size of /dev/shm, default value is 64MB --specific-id string            Specify id of container, length of id should be 64, characters of id should be in '0123456789abcdef'